Sanjeev-Karthick/idiscuss-coding-forum/README.md

- This is a  simple coding forum created for programmers to connect with each other
+ This is a  coding forum created for programmers to connect with each other